robertdevore/back-in-stock-notifications/README.md

 # Back In Stock Notifications for WooCommerce®

 Automatically notify customers when products they're interested in are back in stock, and track demand for your most popular items.
+The plugin integrates seamlessly with WooCommerce® to capture customer interest and manage notifications efficiently.

 * * *

 ## Features

-- **Automated Notifications**: Sends emails to customers when a product they signed up for is back in stock.
+- **Automated Notifications**: Sends customizable emails to customers when a product they signed up for is back in stock.
-- **Demand Tracking**: Track and display demand trends for your products through waitlist statistics.
+- **Demand Tracking**: Track and display demand trends through waitlist statistics and analytics.
-- **WooCommerce® Integration**: Seamlessly integrates with WooCommerce® to manage back-in-stock notifications.
+- **WooCommerce® Integration**: Built for WooCommerce® to manage back-in-stock notifications.
-- **Customizable Emails**: Personalized email templates for notifying customers.
+- **Customizable Emails**: Email templates for customer notifications can be customized to match your brand.
-- **Dashboard Insights**: Get insights into product demand and customer interest within your WooCommerce® admin.
+- **Dashboard Insights**: Gain insights into product demand, customer interest, and track notification history within your WooCommerce® admin.
-- **Automatic Updates**: Receive updates through the WordPress® dashboard via [PluginUpdateChecker](https://github.com/YahnisElsts/plugin-update-checker).
+- **Automatic Updates**: Receive updates through the WordPress® dashboard using [PluginUpdateChecker](https://github.com/YahnisElsts/plugin-update-checker).
 * * *

 ## Installation